Nun [now Abbess] Seraphima (Dimitrova) [1]

 and to Orthodoxy...”

-with Archbishop Seraphim’s report on the question of the Anglican hierarchy, in
+acquaint ourselves with Archbishop Seraphim’s report on the question of the

-report, St. Seraphim gives a brief historical survey of the steps which the
+of his report, St. Seraphim gives a brief historical survey of the steps which

 Church.
 The chief obstacle on this path is the problem of the broken apostolic